Squarespace SEO Grader Instructions

 Meta Description Too Short

-Your page already has a meta description, but it may be too short to provide meaningful information.
+Your page has a meta description, but it’s too short to provide meaningful information.

 Open Page Settings.